The Future Home: How to Print Your Own Clothes

 It seems like every day a new concept from the Jetsons starts looking more real.
 Today’s conceptual case in point?
 The Clothing Printer.
 This thing BLOWS OUR MINDS.

-A project by industrial designer Joshua Harris, the clothing printer takes the whole 3D printing thing to a whole new level.
+3D printing thing to a whole new level.
 This concept would bring clothing production into the home, potentially eliminating the need for closets, washing machines and dryers, thus saving space for folks who live in cities.
 Plus, it would obviously give you MASSIVE cool points any time a friend came over.

 And we’re not just talking about basic garments here.
 Part of this concept includes an online marketplace for your favorite shops, allowing you to purchase the design for a desired piece of clothing.
 Need a new pair of Lululemon yoga pants?
 Just print one!